corda/corda/docs/source/hello-world-contract.rst

 * An ``IOUState`` can only be created, not transferred or redeemed
 * Creating an ``IOUState`` requires an issuance transaction with no inputs, a single ``IOUState`` output, and a ``Create`` command
-* The ``IOUState`` created by the issuance transaction must have a non-negative value, and its sender and recipient must be different entities.
+* The ``IOUState`` created by the issuance transaction must have a non-negative value, and the lender and borrower must be different entities.

 Before we move on, make sure you go back and modify ``IOUState`` to point to the new ``IOUContract`` class.